lhelms2/howto_rtd/docs/source/style.rst

 Naming Conventions
 --------------------

-Slurm - On first use, can refer to it as "Slurm, formerly known as Simple Linux Utility for Resource Management (SLURM)", second and all future references should simply be stated as "Slurm" (title case).
+Slurm - On first use, can refer to it as "Slurm, formerly known as Simple Linux Utility for Resource Management (SLURM)", second and all future references on a page should simply be stated as "Slurm" (title case).

 Spack - Use title case